 Marwan’s family is originally from Palestine.
 They moved to Kuwait in 1955.
 He was born there.
-In 1991, they moved to Jordan.
-This was after the Iraqi War because there were no hospitals, roads, etc. He has been to Palestine in 1987 before the fighting to visit his family in Palestine.
+In 1991 they moved to Jordan.
+This was after the Iraq War because there were no hospitals, roads, etc. He has been to Palestine in 1987 before the fighting to visit his family.
 His whole family went for 3 months.
 It was easy.
 Today it is impossible.
 He has no papers to prove that he is Palestinian, but he said that Israel knows.

-The Petra area in the south was the lands of the Edomites and later the Nabateans occupied this area.
+The Petra area in the south was the land of the Edomites and later the Nabateans occupied this area.

 We passed a prison and Marwan said that it was full.
 Ninety percent are imprisoned due to mishandling money.

 The sprawling town of Gadara used basalt for the building material.
 Here is the theatre.
 The better seats with backs are up high to see the gorgeous view.